shaggysa/monkesto/README.md

 # Official site:
 You can connect to [staging.monkesto.com] to try out the latest version.
 It is updated with every commit to the main branch.
-Be aware that versions before 1.0 are very unstable, and breaking changes in updates may cause the website to be reset at any time.
+Be aware that backwards compatibility between updates is not currently guaranteed, and breaking changes may cause the website to be reset at any time.
 Any lost data will not be recovered.

 [staging.monkesto.com]: https://staging.monkesto.com